rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 ## Add configurations

-Select the Add button when completed and configuration is added to RsyncOSX.
+Select the `Add` button when completed and configuration is added to RsyncOSX.
 RsyncOSX adds a trailing / character to both local and remote volume.
 After selecting the Add button another configuration might be added.
 Any changes (edit or delete) to configurations are done from the Synchronize view.
 Additional parameters to rsync might be added utilizing the Parameter button.

 ## Assist

-From version 6.4.7 there is an assist function for adding configurations.
 The main objective for the assist function is to ease adding configurations.
 Selecting the `Default` button adds your home catalog and scans the home for catalogs.
 You can add other values by enter text and select the `+` button.
 The new values is then added to the drop down menues.

 To delete a dropdown value, select the dropdown and then the `-` button.